lorarjohns/plotly-crue/content/image-credit.md

 +++
-title = "Image Credit"
+author = "Jonathan Janssens"
+date = 2019-11-03T00:00:00Z
-description = "Giving credit to the images used in the demo" summary = "Thank you to the authors of these images used in this theme demo" date = "2019-11-03" author = "Jonathan Janssens"
+description = "Giving credit to the images used in the demo" draft = true summary = "Thank you to the authors of these images used in this theme demo" title = "Image Credit"

 +++
 All images are from [Unsplash](https://unsplash.com).

 ![Fight for freedom stand with Hong Kong sticker](/images/claudio-schwarz-purzlbaum-tRDWFrkRMyU-unsplash.jpg)